fl0fischer/sim2vr/README.md

 ## Requirements and Scope

 SIM2VR requires that the Unity application has an OpenXR plugin (min. version 1.5.3) to handle the VR device interaction.
-For the user simulation, any simulated user instance created within the UitB framework can be used.
+For the user simulation, any simulated user instance created within the [UitB framework](https://github.com/aikkala/user-in-the-box) can be used (min. version 2.0).
 Note that this requires the biomechanical model to be implemented in the [MuJoCo physics engine](https://mujoco.org/).

 The current focus of SIM2VR is on movement-based VR interaction using VR controllers and an HMD.
 Since the UitB framework only includes visual and proprioceptive sensor modalities, SIM2VR is currently limited to the transmission of visual output signals from the VR application to the simulated user.
 However, we plan to support other feedback modalities such as auditory and haptic output in the future.